FIROUD-Reda/docs-alfresco/enterprise-viewer/latest/config/overlay.md

 An overlay, also known as a watermark, is applied to the surface of the image and bonded to it preventing the user from moving or modifying the overlay.
 The overlay is applied using OpenOverlay and requires a few files to get it functioning.
 Below will detail how to wire up a new overlay configuration file and how to assemble it.

+## Setting up the Application to Display Overlays

+There are a few configurations that will need to be setup in order to view overlays on documents.

+1. `annotation.shouldUseOverlays=true/false`

+    This property tells the application that it should display configured overlays on documents.
+This should be set to true in order to see any configured overlays on viewing of documents.

+    Out of the Box ACA/AEV will have this set to false by default.
+If you installed an accelerator (PnP or Claims) which included installing the `opencontent-override-placeholders.properties` file packaged with the release then the configuration would be set to true in your install.

+    This property can be overridden in the `opencontent-extension-override-placeholders.properties` file in your [custom amp](https://docs.alfresco.com/content-accelerator/latest/develop/extension-content-accelerator/).

+1. `enableAEVTOverlays=true/false`

+    The following configuration will enable AEVT (OAT) to handle the transformations.
+If you have AEVT installed then this should be set to true, else it should be set to false.
+(The default value is false.)

+    This property can be overridden in the `openannotate-override-placeholders.properties` file which can be found on the /alfresco classpath, for example, in the `ALFRESCO_HOME/tomcat/shared/classes` directory.

 ## Creating a new Overlay

+A new overlay can be configured using XML.
+The following section walks through the different components of an xml overlay configuration and gives some example overlays.
+These same principals can be used to modify existing overlay configurations by overriding existing xml overlay beans.

 ### The Overlay Configuration xml Components